Skip to main content

 1. Open DevTools, find any console errors

-Hint for Remove Button
+Hint for Delete Button

-// In renderOrder, add a remove button:
+// In renderMessages, add a delete button:

-container.innerHTML = Object.values(grouped).map(item => `
+container.innerHTML = messages.map(message => {

 </div>

-// Add event delegation for remove buttons:
+// Add event delegation for delete buttons:

-const orderContainer = document.getElementById('order-items');
+const messageContainer = document.getElementById('message-list');

-orderContainer.addEventListener('click', (e) => {
+messageContainer.addEventListener('click', (e) => {

-if (e.target.classList.contains('remove-button')) {
+if (e.target.classList.contains('delete-button')) {

-const itemId = e.target.closest('.order-item').dataset.id;
+const messageId = parseInt(e.target.closest('.message-bubble').dataset.id);

 }